weaveworks-experiments/flux-classic/web/README.md

 ### Running Prometheus

-It's easy to run Prometheus under Docker; however, you will need some way of telling Prometheus about all of the hosts running Amber, so it knows to scrape them for stats.
+It's easy to run Prometheus under Docker; however, you will need some way of telling Prometheus about all of the hosts running Ambergreen, so it knows to scrape them for stats.
 See just below for some ways to do that.

 ### Configuring Prometheus